Does Being Offered A College Interview Mean Anything?

 How Much Do Interviews Matter?

 Some colleges offer direct insight into how heavily they weigh the interview process.
-For example, University of Pennsylvania clarifies that interviews are an opportunity to get to know you better as a candidate and for you to get to know the school better.
-The process at UPenn is for alumni interviewers to send a written summary of the interview that will then be included with your other application materials.
+For example, University of Pennsylvania clarifies that interviews are a two-prong opportunity, for them to get to know you better as a candidate and for you to get to know their school better.
+At UPenn, alumni interviewers send a written summary of the interview that will then be included with your other application materials.
 UPenn also goes out of their way to note that it is rare that an unfavorable interview summary arrives.
-“We find that interviews are generally positive and complement what we see in the rest of the application,” notes the website.
+“We find that interviews are generally positive and complement what we see in the rest of the application,” notes their website.

-In general, though, being offered an interview doesn’t mean much about your chances of admissions.
-In order to really read into it, you need to know the interview process at that particular school.
+In general, being offered an interview doesn’t say much about your chances of admission.
+In order to really read into it, you need to understand the interview process at that particular school.
 Here are a few common scenarios: